 In order to create the best possible warehouse layout, there are several key factors to consider:

 Regardless of the size or shape of your warehouse, it is a good idea to analyze your warehouse carefully and take measurements so that you can make the most out of all its space.
+Determine how large your packing stations, workbenches, and shelving will need to be, and the differently sized rows and corridors within the facility.

 Efficient handling of goods